bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tracing/06_Paraver_configs.rst

 folder contains the configurations for Python events, and finally the *comm* folder contains the configurations related to communications.

+Additionaly it can be shown the data transfers and the tasks dependencies.
+To see them it is needed to show communication lines in the paraver windows, in order to only see the task dependencies is needed to put in Filter > Communnications
+> Comm size, the size equal to 0.
+Some of the dependencies between tasks may be lost.

 .. table:: General paraver configurations for COMPSs Applications
     :name: paraver_configs_general